← Fish Logged

 Baits

 Sea-fishing baits are simpler than freshwater.
 Lugworm and ragworm are the universal flesh baits; peeler crab is the bass and smoothhound speciality through summer; squid, mackerel strip and sandeel handle the bigger species.
-Always buy fresh from the tackle shop where you can — freezer-burnt bait catches half as much.
+Always buy fresh from the tackle shop where you can; freezer-burnt bait catches half as much.

 Limpet Lobworm Lugworm Mackerel strip Peeler crab Ragworm Razor clam Sandeel Squid

-Tide times — they matter
+Tide times matter

 Tide is the single biggest variable in shore fishing.
 Most species feed hardest on the run of the flood; some marks only fish at all on the top half of the tide.
 Plan your sessions around it.
 The Environment Agency runs a national network of tide gauges; we mirror the live readings for the twenty most-used angling locations: